cloudfoundry/docs-bosh/content/ntp-config.md

   network: default
 ```

-This will have the same behavior as changing the `agent.env.bosh.ntp` in a director manifest.
+This will have the same agent behavior as changing the `agent.env.bosh.ntp` in a director manifest.

-# The rest of this document is for advanced or curious users only

 At this point you should know enough to configure NTP on your VMs.
 The rest of this document is explaining details or exceptions.

-## It is also possible but not recommended to configure the agent env on an instance-group basis
+## It is also possible to configure the agent env on an instance-group basis

-If you for some reason wanted to configure the NTP servers specifically for one
+If you wanted to configure the NTP servers specifically for one
 instance group in a deployment you can do so using `agent.env.bosh.ntp`
 property on that instance group in its deployment manifest.